ground-creative/YourHomeServer/README.md

 	"category":"dj" 								// required, categories found in ./config/local/schemas.json
 }
 ```
-Configure scene to be triggered example (acts as a device):
+Configure scene to be triggered example (acts as a device)
 ```
 "sc-tv-mute-toggle":
 {